top of page

 If your accommodation is related to a dorm room, cafeteria or another building, families are often surprised to learn that the majority of residential and campus staff on campus will not necessarily be made aware of your student's disability.
 Only specific staff that are in the Disability Office may be aware of your student's disability diagnosis.
 It is a personal choice whether your student decides to self-disclose to others on campus.

-They are not required to know the details but only are required to provide accommodations.
+Residential staff are not required to know the details but only are required to provide accommodations.

 This guide from the Fair Housing Center of West Michigan explains "As the student housing provider you do not need to know the details of the student’s disability, diagnosis, or health history; only that a disability is present and that the request is needed because of the disability. "